lindgr3n/heroes-of-vue/docs/docs/tutorial/README.md

 To make this work we make use of a v-model on our input to store the heroes name.
 Then we add a method `addHero` that will add the new hero to our list.

+Lets add one more thing while we are on our heroes list.
+Removing heroes from the list.

+To be able to remove items from the list we add a button on our list items.
+`<button class="delete" title="delete hero" @click.prevent="deleteHero(hero)">x</button>` and we need to add the method `deleteHero`.